SMC-AAU-CPH/smc-cph.github.io/_posts/2021-03-05-abhishec-tele-a-jamming.md

 </figure>
 # Tele-A-Jammin

 As the spring comes and fruits will be ready to harvest in no time, have you thought of making some jam?
-After several hiccups, the 2020 MCT generation is finally allowed to access the portal, so this is team A(wesome)’s first attempt at a jam in the NTNU-UiO portals.
+After several hiccups, the 2020 SMC generation is finally allowed to access the portal, so this is team A(wesome)’s first attempt at a jam in the NTNU-UiO portals.

 ## How to (make) jam